Hozier: Songwriting

+Socially conscious themes

-Steve Baltin of Forbes observed that Hozier's brief collegiate study of music theory has influenced his sound as he writes from "socially conscious" perspective.
+Steve Baltin of Forbes observed that Hozier's brief collegiate study of music theory has influenced his sound as he writes from a "socially conscious" perspective.
 Hozier has stated that he believes "the personal is the political"; much of his work holds direct references to topical events.
-The "Take Me to Church" music video features two men in a same-sex relationship, and highlights the injustices and violence perpetrated against members of the LGBT community.
+The "Take Me to Church" music video features two men in a same-sex relationship and highlights the injustices and violence perpetrated against members of the LGBT community.
 The video was inspired by videos of violent crimes against gay men in Russia.
 The music video for the song "Cherry Wine" was released to raise awareness of domestic violence.
-"Nina Cried Power" is a song that highlights artists such as Nina Simone, Bob Dylan, and Mavis Staples whose work takes a political or social justice stance.
+"Nina Cried Power" is a song that features lyrics including names of artists such as Nina Simone, Bob Dylan and Mavis Staples whose work takes a political or social justice stance.
 The music video features Irish activists alongside protest footage.
-"Be" also contains many allusions to sea level rise and refugee crises, referencing President Donald Trump and The Apprentice.

 In November 2019, Hozier released a song titled "Jackboot Jump", following live performances of it on tour.
 This song, besides being a direct reference to George Orwell's 1984, alludes to social demonstrations in Hong Kong, Russia and in America.
-In 2019, Hozier performed an unreleased song whilst on tour entitled "But the Wages" that refers to temperatures rising as well as riots all around the world, while wages remain the same.
+In 2019, Hozier performed an unreleased song, "But the Wages", that refers to temperatures rising as well as riots all around the world, while wages remain the same.
+Prior to the release of Unreal Unearth, Hozier released the single Swan Upon Leda.
+Named after the Leda and the Swan Greek myth, Hozier stated on social media that the song was inspired by the work of Mona Eltahawy and the systemic oppression of women.
+Commentators noted the thematic resonance with the release coinciding with the Dobbs v.
+Jackson Women's Health Organization decision in the U.S. and the Iranian protests following the death of Mahsa Amini.
+Though the song was written and produced before either of these occurred, Hozier commented that the timing of the release was intentional, calling it "an opportunity to offer some show of solidarity."

-Activism

-Hozier is part of Home Sweet Home, an organisation led by Irish celebrities including actress Saoirse Ronan and musician Glen Hansard.
-In 2016, the organisation illegally took over an office building in Dublin to house 31 homeless families.
-Hozier, who had a Protestant upbringing in the Quaker faith but also attended a Catholic school, is an outspoken critic of the Catholic Church.
-He showed support for the Irish abortion referendum, and stated he felt "pride" in his generation and the democratic process following the vote.
-On 5 June 2020, he announced that all royalties from his song "Jackboot Jump" would go to the NAACP and Black Lives Matter movement following the George Floyd protests.
-On May 22, 2021, Hozier signed an open letter calling for Irish Americans in President Joe Biden's cabinet to stand with Palestinians.